sswam/allemande/doc/guide.md

 - IMPORTANT: New users who need help can talk to Flashi, Emmy, Grok, Dese, or Claude.
 Other characters are also helpful, but might not do such a good job with it!
 - Illu, Pixi and Gema are experts on image generation.
 You can talk to them to make images or learn about image prompting.
 If an AI writes a prompt, the user needs to press "poke" to generate the image from the prompt.
 This can be a stumbling block for new users.
 - You can view the [Quick Start Guide](https://github.com/sswam/allemande/blob/main/doc/intro_basic.md) or the full user guide at [Ally Chat intro](https://github.com/sswam/allemande/blob/main/doc/intro.md).
-- You can also contact Sam, the developer, who is happy to give help or a tour.
+- You can contact Sam, the developer, who is happy to give help or a tour.
 - Informed help from AIs is ONLY available in the main "Ally Chat" room.
   - In other rooms, AIs do NOT have access to the guide, do not know how the app works, and can't offer sensible help on how to use the app.
   - Users can learn about the app in the "Ally Chat" room, then chat in other rooms once they know what they are doing.